Exam Accommodations

 Applying for an Accommodation

-1. a physician, psychologist, psychological associate or other regulated health professional who is familiar with your condition and who has specific training, expertise and experience in the diagnosis of the condition(s) for which the accommodation is being requested OR
+1. Have the Documentation of Disability/Condition/Injury-Related Testing Accommodation Needs form (Section Two) completed by a currently registered medical doctor, psychologist, psychological associate or other regulated health professional who is familiar with you and who has specific training, expertise and experience in the diagnosis of the condition(s) for which the accommodation is being requested.
+This form must be current (within five years) of applying for accessibility and reasonable accommodations for an examination sitting.
+Updated assessments and/or diagnostic information are not required as part of the application process.

-4. Within two weeks of receipt of a completed application (with documentation), you will receive an email from COMPASS indicating the status of your request.
+Once your request for accommodation has been evaluated by COMPASS, you will receive an email from COMPASS informing you of the status of your request.
 If COMPASS requests additional information, please reply at your earliest convenience.
 If no further information is required, the email from COMPASS will indicate the specifics of which accessibility / accommodation need(s) have been approved.
-Review the form and reply to the email, indicating your awareness of the approved accessibility / accommodation plans.
+Review and respond to the email to confirm your awareness of the approved accessibility / accommodation plans.

-Accessibility / accommodation requests will be denied for the following reasons:
+Accessibility and reasonable accommodations will only be denied for the following reasons:

-• There was no request received at the time of indicating intention to write the Registration Examination
+• There was no request received at the time of confirming intent to write the Registration Examination (generally 10 weeks before the examination date).

-• The individual providing the documentation was not a registered practitioner familiar with the candidate and/or qualified to diagnose the condition(s) for which the accommodation was being requested
+• The Documentation of Disability/Condition/Injury-Related Testing Accommodation Needs form was not signed by a registered practitioner familiar with the candidate and/or qualified to diagnose the condition(s) for which the accommodation was being requested.

-• Official documentation did not include the type or specifics of the accessibility / accommodation need required
+• The Documentation of Disability/Condition/Injury-Related Testing Accommodation Needs form did not include the type or specifics of the accommodation required.

-• The requested accommodation posed a reasonable risk to the integrity of the examination (i.e., an unfair advantage would occur; the test would not be able to achieve its testing purpose; the confidentiality of the test items could reasonable be negatively affected)
+• The accommodation posed a reasonable risk to the integrity of the examination (i.e., an unfair advantage would occur; the test would not be able to achieve its testing purpose; the confidentiality of the test items could reasonable be negatively affected).

 Join our mailing list and stay up to date with the latest news